interIDEAS/Unlearning_with_Shuffle/README.md

 ## Unlearning Features that are Highly Correlated with Other Features

-We have conducted experiments on features with high correlation coefficients to understand the effects of unlearning interdependent features.
-The threshold of identifying highly-correlated features is set to 0.8.
-The codes of calculating each dataset's feature correlation is provided in ``check_feature_correlation.ipynb``.
+We conducted experiments on highly correlated features to analyze the effects of unlearning interdependent features.
+Features with a correlation coefficient above 0.8 were selected.
+The code for computing feature correlations for each dataset is available in ``check_feature_correlation.ipynb``.
 These experiments were carried out using the same three architectural frameworks (MLP, FtFormer, ResNet) mentioned above.

-**Important: Our algorithm demonstrates remarkable efficiency in unlearning the features with high correlation, a capability that is consistently observed across multiple architectural frameworks, including MLP, ResNet, and FtFormer.**
+**Key Finding: Our algorithm exhibits remarkable efficiency in unlearning highly correlated features, a capability consistently demonstrated across MLP, ResNet, and FtFormer**

 Highly correlated features in the *CALI* dataset: